KQM-git/TCL/mechanics/gameplay-mechanics/snapshot-and-dynamic.md

 **Dynamic** summons continuously update based on the character's stats in real time.

+## Dynamic Transformative Reactions

+[Transformative Reactions](../../mechanics/combat/elemental-reactions/transformative-reactions.md) do not snapshot EM as of patch 1.4.
+Even if a skill snapshots, their EM will update real time.
+Transformative reactions include: overload, superconduct, electro-charged, shatter, swirl, and crystallize.

+> Fischl summons Oz outside of Bennett's burst.
+Oz deals 920 electro damage and 1870 on overloads.
+Sucrose shares EM with Fischl and Fischl steps into Bennett's burst.
+Oz **still** deals 920 electro damage, but **overload damage has been increased** to 1900.

 ## Dynamic Summons

 * Chongyun's [Spirit Blade: Cloud-Parting Star](../../characters/cryo/chongyun.md#attacks)